About Matthew Kiroff

 He plays two micro-tonally altered Wurlitzer electric pianos with an interlocking system of modes, which between them create the entire 24-note to the octave quarter tone scale.
 He also incorporates the use of virtual analogue synthesizers as well as a modernized adaption of the techniques of Musique Concrete.
 In addition, many of his performances also include the use of vocal techniques gleaned from avant garde popular music movements such as "No-Wave."

 Currently he teaches at The Cleveland Institute of Art as well as maintaining a private teaching studio of 30 piano students.
-He lives on the outskirts of Cleveland with his cat Nico.
+He lives on the outskirts of Cleveland with his cat, Princess Nico.